Manufacturing Dissent: Reception

 to the film.
 "Any exchange with Roger Smith would have been valuable," said Moore, before suggesting that if he truly had landed an interview with Smith during production and then suppressed the footage, General Motors would have publicized the details to discredit him.
 "I'm so used to listening to the stuff people say about me, it just becomes entertainment for me at this point.
 It's a fictional character that's been created with the name of Michael Moore."

-Documentary maker John Pilger wrote that, far from being an impartial portrait of the filmmaker, Manufacturing Dissent "appears to have been timed to discredit, if not Sicko, then Moore himself", assailing him "with a blunderbuss of assertions and hearsay".
+Progressive documentary maker John Pilger wrote that, far from being an impartial portrait of the filmmaker, Manufacturing Dissent "appears to have been timed to discredit, if not Sicko, then Moore himself", assailing him "with a blunderbuss of assertions and hearsay".

 The film received mixed reviews from film critics.
 Rotten Tomatoes gave it a score of 54% based on 24 reviews.